 Its vision is to give city residents access to a driverless car-sharing platform, which can be used on demand to improve urban life by making it more convenient - while reducing pollution by getting more people into a single vehicle.

-The company’s system is currently under development and is planned to be trialled in London in late 2019 to early 2020.
+The company’s system is currently under development and is planned to be trialled in London between late 2019 and early 2020.

 Oxford vs Cambridge tech: Oxbotica